 How to submit your claim form

-Benefit claims can't normally be backdated, so it's very important that you bring your fully completed claim form and any supporting documents to the Contact Centre as soon as possible.
+Benefit claims can't normally be backdated, so it's very important that you supply your fully completed claim form and any supporting documents as possible.